What Makes A Good Brokerage? Tips To Help You Choose

 Some brokers even offer continual formal training for agents in topics like negotiating, sales techniques, and more.
 Find out how much guidance you’ll really be getting during your first few years.

-Administrative support is critical also.
+Administrative support is also critical.
 Ask if your brokerage has someone on staff who can help with scheduling appointments, contracts, earnest money deposits, and more.
 Some offices even provide administrative support for duties like MLS listing uploads and transaction paperwork, which can be a massive help to you during busy seasons.

 Do I Need A Real Estate Broker?